 Roast chicken, the smell of home.
 Full of flavour and easy to prepare this recipe is so simple yet has so much to offer.
 Cooking a whole chicken on a weekend to enjoy with the family makes a wonderful meal, but also gives much much more, with delicious leftovers that are epic in midweek sarnies, to stir-fries and pasta dishes, a whole chicken is staple to cook and use to meal plan for the week ahead saving you time and money.

-Hold on to the carcass and make a nutritious bone broth, a deeply nourishing base for many soups and gravies to keep to hand in your freezer for the colder months ahead.
+Hold on to the carcass and make a nutritious bone broth using our recipe here.
+A deeply nourishing base for many soups and gravies to keep to hand in your freezer for the colder months ahead.

 - 1 large chicken